jerryjiang/Yoga-Book-C930/README.md

 ## Install Android x86

-1. Plug the USB disk to your C930
+1. Plug the USB disk to your Yoga Book C930

 2. There are 3 ways to get the Android booted